- Car Rentals

 This is also an ideal place for trekking.
 Motorable road is available till the hill top.
 Many people trek the hill from the Bhoga Narasimha temple at foothill.
 One can driver further from Yoga Narasimha temple to the peak of the hill to capture a nice view of the valley and surrounding places.

 Devarayanadurga is famous for the natural water spring called Namada Chilume which is considered as the source of Jayamangali River.
-There are two other springs known as Ramatirtha and Dhanushtirtha.
-There is a large .....
+There are two other springs known as Ramatirtha and Dhanushtirtha. .....

 At a distance of 43 Kms from Bangalore (towards Hosur on NH7, diversion at Chandapura after Electronic City via Anekal), Muthyala Maduvu is a small & cute waterfall.
 Also known as Pearl Valley, this is one of the popular Bangalore tourist places to visit for halfday.